SCY-X/D3still/README.md

 (3) the official implementation of the Neural Networks-2025 paper: [Unambiguous granularity distillation for asymmetric image retrieval](https://www.sciencedirect.com/science/article/pii/S0893608025001820).

 ## What's New

+### April 20, 2026

+We have updated the checkpoint saving logic for better usability.

+Previously, the full distiller was saved to both `{cfg.DISTILLER.TYPE}_{cfg.TEST.WEIGHT}.pth` and `student.pth`.
+Now, the full distiller is saved only to `{cfg.DISTILLER.TYPE}_{cfg.TEST.WEIGHT}.pth`, while only the student model is saved to `student.pth`.

+Please note that during inference in the test script, `{cfg.DISTILLER.TYPE}_{cfg.TEST.WEIGHT}.pth` is still loaded.
+This is because some methods rely on additional convolutional layers beyond the student network itself.

 ## Jan 23, 2026
 Fixed an issue where the downsampling stride in the final stage of ResNet-IBN was not set to 1.
 Based on the corrected architecture, we re-trained the ResNet101-IBN model and released the corresponding weights on both Baidu Cloud and Google Drive under the filename MSMT17_ResNet101_IBN_320x160_65.15_85.46.pth.
 In addition, we updated the distillation results on the MSMT17 dataset for ResNet101-IBN → ResNet18.